TheMical/Dek-dium/Campaigns/As Above Night Below/Handouts/Citella Mollen - Player Handout.md

 Velvet Fang monks are recruited from dancers, barmaids, and courtesans who refuse to remain easy prey.
 Their training hall might be the locked dressing-room of a brothel or the shadowed rafters above a tavern stage.
 Lessons mix pressure-point anatomy, coded body language, and the art of moving softly.

 These monks dress to be underestimated: soft silks and inviting smiles mask hidden daggers and secret agendas.
 On the road they act as discreet guardians of the downtrodden, offering quiet shelter to the abused and swift violence to the abuser.
+### Background: Velvet Fang Operative

+**Skill Proficiencies:** Deception, Insight
+**Tool Proficiencies:** Disguise Kit, one type of musical instrument **Languages:** Common, Thieves' Cant
+**Equipment:** A set of traveler clothes with a hooded cloak, a set of fine clothes (generally flow-y or otherwise ostentatious), a velvet strip embroidered with a unique pattern, a disguise kit, and 15 gp.

+#### Feature: Velvet Network
+You know the secret signs, safe houses, and contacts of the Velvet Fang.
+In any settlement where the Fang operate, you can find a hidden refuge, often a back-room of a brothel, a secure tavern booth, or a map-marked safe house, where you can rest, eat a meal, and receive discrete assistance.
+Allies in the network will also share local rumors and minor favors.